 Spaying or neutering your cat or kitten is essential for helping to reduce the number of unwanted cats in Davidson County shelters.

-Beyond reducing the number of unwanted cats in your neighborhood, spaying and neutering can also help to curb some undesirable cat behaviours, and help to reduce your cat's risk of developing a number of serious feline health conditions.
+Beyond reducing the number of unwanted cats in your neighborhood, spaying and neutering can also help to curb some undesirable cat behaviors, and help to reduce your cat's risk of developing a number of serious feline health conditions.

 Getting Your Cat Fixed - Neuter or Spay